Updated: July 31, 2025

 In 2023, Portugal also became one of the latest European countries to introduce a cross-country train ticket to boost sustainable travel.
 The monthly pass costs €20 and allows unlimited journeys on Portugal’s regional trains.

-Suppose you prefer the convenience of having your own car in Portugal, you will be happy to know that a new or equivalent quality Volkswagen Golf 1.4 90 KW Trendline car costs €30,000.
+Suppose you prefer the convenience of having your own car in Portugal, you will be happy to know that an equivalent new Volkswagen Golf 1.4 90 KW Trendline car costs €30,000.
 This is cheaper in Portugal than it is in other European countries like Spain, where the same care will cost you €33,365.

 Cost of Dining Out in Portugal